MicrosoftDocs/sql-docs/docs/ssms/download-sql-server-management-studio-ssms.md

 Use SSMS to query, design, and manage your databases and data warehouses, wherever they are - on your local computer or in the cloud.

-For customers in need of a cross-platform companion to SSMS for managing SQL and other Azure databases, use [Azure Data Studio](../azure-data-studio/download-azure-data-studio.md).
+For customers needing a cross-platform companion to SSMS for managing SQL and other Azure databases, use [Azure Data Studio](../azure-data-studio/download-azure-data-studio.md).

 ## Download SSMS

 :::image type="icon" source="../includes/media/download.svg" border="false":::**[Free Download for SQL Server Management Studio (SSMS) 19.1](https://aka.ms/ssmsfullsetup)**

 SSMS 19.1 is the latest general availability (GA) version.
-If you have a *preview* version of SSMS 19 installed, you should uninstall it before installing SSMS 19.1.
+If you have a *preview* version of SSMS 19 installed, uninstall it before installing SSMS 19.1.
 If you have SSMS 19.x installed, installing SSMS 19.1 upgrades it to 19.1.

 - Release number: 19.1
 - Build number: 19.1.56.0